1aeo/allium/docs/proposals/bandwidth_labels_modernization.md

-# Bandwidth Labels Analysis and Modernization Plan
+# Bandwidth Labels Modernization Implementation Plan

+## Implementation Status

+⚠️ **ANALYSIS COMPLETE, IMPLEMENTATION PENDING**: The comprehensive codebase analysis is complete.
+Bandwidth capacity vs consumption distinction exists in the backend but user-facing labels still need modernization.

 ## Executive Summary

-This document presents a comprehensive analysis of all bandwidth references throughout the Allium codebase, traces each reference to its data source, and proposes a plan to update user-facing labels to distinguish between **capacity** and **consumption** metrics.
+This plan outlines the implementation of modernized bandwidth labels to clearly distinguish between **capacity** (what relays can handle) and **consumption** (what they actually serve) throughout the user interface.

 ## Data Source Analysis